-We charter our dry bulk carriers to customers primarily pursuant to short-term time charters, although we have also entered into time charters in excess of 18 months for five of our vessels.
+We charter our dry bulk carriers to customers primarily pursuant to short-term and long-term time charters.
+Currently, 13 of our vessels, including the Capesize dry bulk carriers that we expect to take delivery of in June and November 2007, are currently employed on longer-term time charters ranging in duration from 18 to 48 months.
 Under our time charters, the charterer typically pays us a fixed daily charter hire rate and bears all voyage expenses, including the cost of bunkers (fuel oil) and port and canal charges.
 We remain responsible for paying the chartered vessel's operating expenses, including the cost of crewing, insuring, repairing and maintaining the vessel, the costs of spares and consumable stores, tonnage taxes and other miscellaneous expenses, and we also pay commissions to one or more unaffiliated ship brokers and to in-house brokers associated with the charterer for the arrangement of the relevant charter.
-Although the vessels in our fleet are primarily employed on short-term time charters ranging from two to twelve months, we may employ additional vessels on longer-term time charters in the future.